Digital Privacy Under Attack: Challenges and Enablers

 \subsection{Privacy Attack over Existing ML}

-Nowadays, for improving the efficiency of machine learning or protecting privacy involved in the training process better, various machine learning methods have been emerging, such as \textit{multi-view learning}, \textit{federated learning}, etc. However, while pursuing an optimized model, there still exist many hidden privacy risks requiring much attention.

-Compared to the common single-view learning, the privacy-preserving of multi-view learning, which is ubiquitous and popular in the big data era, has not been fully studied and explored so far. \citet{xian2020multiview} presented a framework for de-anonymizing network data on the basis of \textit{Multi-View Low-Rank Coding} (MVLRC), showing that traditional privacy-preserving techniques are inefficient when applying to multi-view data.
-Extensive research works on secure \textit{multi-party machine learning} have been developed too. ~\citet{hayes2019contamination} introduced the \textit{contamination attacks} for \textit{multi-party machine learning}, in which the malicious artificial connection between sensitive attributes and labels was learned by models.
+Various emerging machine learning techniques such as multi-view learning and federated learning~\cite{pokhrel2023modeling}, aim to improve the efficiency or privacy of the training process.
+However, despite the search for optimised models, significant privacy risks remain, especially in multi-view learning, which despite its popularity in the era of big data, has not been fully explored for privacy protection. \citet{xian2020multiview} presented a framework for de-anonymising network data based on \emph{Multi-View Low-Rank Coding} (MVLRC), highlighting the inefficiency of traditional privacy-preserving techniques when applied to multiview data. \citet{mai2023privacy} demonstrated that even with a small amounts of DP noise on multi-view learning gradients, individual information can be reconstructed, hence they provide a novel \textit{PrivMVMF} framework based on Homomorphic encryption.

-\textit{Federated learning} (FL) is also regarded as the latest breakthrough within the scope of privacy-preserving machine learning research works, in which models are trained in a decentralized manner by independent data curators, preventing their private data from being disclosed to others.
-However, many existing FL frameworks have been proven to be vulnerable to privacy risks and it may not always offer sufficient privacy guarantees.
-The attack from malicious servers against the \textit{FL} has been discussed by~\cite{wang2018inferring}, which explored the user-level privacy leakage for the first time. \citet{wei2020framework} discussed the gradient leakage attacks targeted at the federated server, thus violating the client's privacy regarding its training data. \citet{ren2022grnn} pointed out that the proposed \texttt{Generative Regression Neural Network} can recover the image data in the FL framework.
+FL is also considered to be the latest breakthrough in the privacy-preserving machine learning research, in which models are trained in a decentralized manner by independent data curators, preventing their private data from being shared with to others.
+However, many existing FL frameworks have been shown to be vulnerable to privacy risks, and it may not always provide sufficient privacy guarantees.
+The attack by malicious servers against the \textit{FL} has been discussed by~\cite{wang2018inferring}, which explored the user-level privacy leakage for the first time.

-Therefore, DP has been used in FL to perturb the gradients~\cite{kim2021federated}.
-However, such a straightforward method deteriorates model performance~\cite{wei2020federated}.
-It is thus of paramount importance to be aware of the implications of developing more robust privacy-preserving FL algorithms in the future.